bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 \end{align*}
 $$

-Which enables finding a concrete value for angle $\angle AOI$.
+This allows me to find a concrete value for angle $\angle AOI$.

 $$
 \begin{align*}